HTML Paragraph Tag Guide

 Key Benefits

-Best Practices for Using the <p> Tag
+Best Practices for Using the p Tag

 Guidelines

-Common Mistakes: Using Line Breaks for Paragraphs
+Common Mistake: Using Line Breaks Instead of Paragraphs

 html